project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

 -   After building the application, to flash it outside of VSCode, connect your device via USB.
 Then run the following command to flash the demo application onto the device and then monitor its output.
-If necessary, replace `/dev/tty.SLAB_USBtoUART`(MacOS) with the correct USB device name for your system(like `/dev/ttyUSB0` on Linux).
+If necessary, replace `/dev/tty.SLAB_USBtoUART` with the correct USB device name for your system (like `/dev/ttyUSB0` on Linux or `/dev/tty.usbserial-01CDEEDC` on Mac).
     Note that sometimes you might have to press and hold the `boot` button on the device while it's trying to connect before flashing.
 For ESP32-DevKitC devices this is labeled in the [functional description diagram](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html#functional-description).